Bech History, Family Crest & Coats of Arms

 Early History of the Bech family

-Another 137 words (10 lines of text) covering the years 1330, 1282, 1347, 1341, 1279, 1343, 1293, 1623, 1706, 1657, and 1929 are included under the topic Early Bech History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bech research.
+Another 69 words (5 lines of text) covering the years 1330, 1282, 1347, 1341, 1279, 1343, 1293, 1623, 1706, 1657, 1623, 1706, 1623, 1656, 1550, 1551, and 1929 are included under the topic Early Bech History in all our PDF Extended History products and printed products wherever possible.

 Bech Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Beck, Becke, Bech, Beche and others.

 Early Notables of the Bech family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early Bech Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early Bech Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bech family to Ireland